 Please send a cover letter and resume by Monday June, 27th to Eddie Soto, Protégete Organizing Manager, at firstname.lastname@example.org.

 Work Schedule: Full-time

 Conservation Colorado works to protect Colorado’s environment and quality of life by mobilizing people and electing conservation‐minded policy makers.
-We work closely with policy leaders, citizen activists, businesses and other conservation nonprofits, and have built a reputation as one of the leading conservation advocacy organizations in the region.
-This year we will be tackling everything from working to ensure our state has enough water for future generations and implementing the Environmental Protection Agency’s Clean Power Plan, to moving key public lands and wilderness bills that will protect iconic places in Colorado.
+We work closely with policy leaders, citizen activists, businesses, and other conservation nonprofits, and have built a reputation as one of the leading conservation advocacy organizations in the region.
+This year we will be tackling issues such as working to ensure our state has enough water for future generations, implementing policies to cut carbon pollution, and moving public lands and wilderness bills that will protect iconic places in Colorado.

-- Actively participating in achieving other organizational priorities as the need arises.
+- Actively participate in achieving other organizational priorities as needed, including fundraising efforts.